 Sheet Pan Citrus Butter Spatchcock Chicken and Potatoes

-- 8 tablespoons (1 stick) butter, room temperature
+- 8 tablespoons butter , 1 stick, room temperature

-- 1 ½ pounds small potatoes, halve larger ones
+- 1 ½ pounds baby potatoes , halve larger ones

-- 1 pound Brussel sprouts, ends trimmed and halved
+- 1 pound Brussels sprouts , ends trimmed and halved

 - Preheat oven to 425˚F.

 - In a small bowl, mix the butter, 1 tablespoon olive oil, orange juice, zest, salt, pepper, paprika, garlic powder and oregano until well combined.

 - Place chicken skin-side up in the center of an extra-large, rimmed sheet pan.

 - Evenly slather the butter mixture all over the chicken.